After surprise start, Dusan Tadic stars for Ajax in CL

 Klaassen came off the bench for the second half to help Ajax close out its first win after three games in Group D.

+“This game could have been easier, and we had to fight until the end,” Ajax coach Erik ten Hag said.
+“I have to give my compliments to the team that after a difficult preparation, we won this game.”

-Ajax moved into second place, above Atalanta on goal difference.
+Ajax — a four-time European champion — moved into second place, above Atalanta on goal difference.
 They are five points behind Liverpool and appear to be in a two-way fight to join the English champions in the round of 16, with Midtjylland having lost all three of its games on its debut in the group stage.

+At least Brian Priske’s team has a goal to show for its efforts so far in the group stage.

+“We played really, really well in the first half if you take away the first 15 minutes,” Priske said, “but the last 25-30 minutes we played well, won our duels and made it difficult for Ajax.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports